0-shubham-0/Air_Toxicity_Prediction/README.md

 1. Clone the repository to your local machine.
 2. Install the required Python packages.
-3. Run the notebooks in the following order: EDA, Prediction, and Forecast.
+3. Run the notebooks in the following order: Preprocessing, EDA, Prediction, and Forecast.

 <!-- ## Contributing